 Alford Springs, 899 acres of mostly forested ridgeline, has more than six miles of trails for hikers, snowshoers, seasoned cross-country skiers, hunters and berry-pickers.
-The preserve, named for feeder streams of Alford Brook and the Green River, offers vistas of Greylock and Tom Ball mountains and Alford Valley
+The reserve, named for feeder streams of Alford Brook and the Green River, offers vistas of Greylock and Tom Ball mountains and Alford Valley.

 Father Loop: 4.3 miles round-trip, 3 hours, difficult

 Mother Loop: 2.4 miles round-trip, 1.5 hours, moderate

 Special features: Blackberries, noteworthy backcountry Nordic skiing, with challenging ascents and descents.
 Gorgeous views of Alford Valley and beyond.